FuqingWang/Kyulux_UI/README.md

 The objective of this project is to create a app that consumes a Restful API and display the response in a data table format.
 Additional features are 1.dynamic building 2.sorting 3.searching 4.pagination

-The DataTable component dynamically builds an array of objects into a table format.
+1. The DataTable component dynamically consumes an array of objects and build it into a table format.
-To sort, simply click on the column header.
+2. To sort, simply click on the column header.
 You could also choose either ascending or descending sort in the header menu.
-To search, click on the header menu - filter.
+3. To search, click on the header menu - filter.
 You could also search by specify keys in multiple columns.
-Pagination is default to 20 per page, and it can be set from the DataTable component.
+4. Pagination is default to 20 per page, and it can be set from the DataTable component.

 Note:
 The props for DataTable.js has to be in the form of an array of objects